Impacted Canine Exposure Seattle WA

 - 15 years +: As time goes on, the impacted tooth will fuse into position and the only remedy will be extraction and restoration.

 - Complications of untreated impacted teeth include the loss of neighboring tooth roots and cystic lesions.

 Exposure and Bracketing of an Impacted Cuspid

 Ready to Schedule Your Oral Surgery Consultation?Don't wait any longer - book your appointment today!

 Impacted Canine Surgery

 The surgery to expose impacted canines takes just about 45 minutes.
 It is a comfortable procedure that is done under local anesthesia.
-Mild swelling and soreness may occur for several days following, and can be managed adequately with over the counter pain medicines.
+Mild swelling and soreness may occur for several days following and can be managed adequately with over the counter pain medicines.
 During the surgery, the crown of the tooth is uncovered.
 Depending on the severity of impaction, we may attach a bracket and gold chain to the tooth to “pull” it into place, or we may simply apply a dressing and let it find its own way.
 It is important to maintain good dental hygiene as part of your home care practice.
-We will schedule a follow up appointment about a week after surgery to check on your healing with Drs.
-Guo or Christie.
+We will schedule a follow-up appointment about a week after surgery to check on your healing with Drs.
+Guo, Morton, Obenchain or Cho.